dataforseo/JavaClient/docs/DataforseoLabsApi.md

 ‌‌  This endpoint provides Google historical keyword data for specified keywords, including search volume, cost-per-click, competition values for paid search, monthly searches, and search volume trends.
-You can get historical keyword  data since the beginning of 2019, depending on keywords along with location and language combination.
+You can get historical keyword  data since August, 2021, depending on keywords along with location and language combination.
 You can find the list of supported locations and languages here. for more info please visit &#39;https://docs.dataforseo.com/v3/dataforseo_labs/google/historical_keyword_data/live/?bash&#39;

 ### Example
 ```java